The role of topology on protein thermal stability: Results and discussion

 \subsection{Comparison with experimental data}

-The results reported in the previous section show that as the similarity between the knotted protein and its unknotted control increases, the differences in the thermodynamic equilibrium behavior tend to disappear.
-In particular, they indicate that if one could construct an unknotted control system conserving the same native geometry (i.e., the atomic positions and, consequently, distances between atoms), one should observe the same thermodynamic behavior.
-These findings support the view that the protein's topological state does not enhance thermal stability or affect thermodynamic equilibrium properties.
-From a physics standpoint, this result is expected since the protein's energy is not a function of the topological state, and, consequently, the equilibrium density of states should be neither, provided the exploration of the conformational space is ergodic.
-An identical density of states is expected for both knotted and unknotted control systems, which translates into identical thermodynamic behavior.
+The results reported in the previous section show that as the similarity between the structures of a knotted protein and its unknotted control increases, differences in thermodynamic equilibrium behavior diminish.
+Indeed, simulations indicate that an unknotted control preserving the same native geometry (and, consequently, distances between atoms) would exhibit similar thermodynamic behavior.
+From a physics perspective, this is expected: in our model, the Hamiltonian depends only on the native contact map (atomic positions and corresponding interactions) and is independent of the topological state.
+All native interactions are identical between the knotted and unknotted structures, and non-native interactions are neutral by construction.
+Therefore, if the native contact maps of knotted and unknotted structures are identical, (or nearly identical as in the case of YibK and its control system CP-YibK) an identical (or nearly identical) density of states is expected, and, consequently an identical (or nearly identical) thermodynamic behavior as well.

-However, the experimental measurements carried out for YibK and its unknotted control system contradict this argument, indicating that the knotted topology enhances the protein's thermal stability.
-Indeed, a decrease in the melting temperature of 22\% (measured with differential scanning calorimetry) or 27\% (measured with far-UV Circular Dichroism (CD) signals) was reported~\cite{Danny2019a} for the unknotted protein.
+However, the experimental measurements carried out for YibK and CP-YibK do not support the findings from simulations, indicating that the knotted topology enhances the protein's thermal stability.
+Indeed, a decrease in the melting temperature of 22\%, measured with differential scanning calorimetry (DSC), or 27\%, measured with far-UV circular dichroism (CD) signals, was reported~\cite{Danny2019a} for the unknotted protein.